hipay/hipay-docs/hipay-enterprise-sdk-ios/09-Testing-the-demo-app.md

 ### Setting the proper passphrase

 The demo app uses a HiPay test web service which generates the signature based on a specific passphrase.
-Thus, in order to test the demo app, you must set the same specific passphrase on your HiPay Fullservice test account.
+Thus, in order to test the demo app, you must set the same specific passphrase on your HiPay Enterprise test account.

-To set the passphrase, please sign in to your HiPay Fullservice back office.
+To set the passphrase, please sign in to your HiPay Enterprise back office.
 Then, go to the "Integration" section and click on "Security Settings".
 Finally, set the following string in the "Secret Passphrase" input field:

 	32JUWB3veDWWmHySNJvtvPyBnqrDFEHbaP3jr